epfl-dlab/GoogleTrendsAnchorBank/README.md

 ![Image portraying transitivity issues with Google Trends](./example/imgs/lead2.png)

-**Trivia:** The (former) Kingdowm of Swaziland changed their name to the Kingdom of Eswatini in 2018, to prevent confusions with Switzerland.
+**Trivia:** The former Kingdom of Swaziland changed its name to the Kingdom of Eswatini in 2018, to prevent confusion with Switzerland.

 # `gtab` to the rescue!

 Fortunately, this library solves these problems.
 Simply run this code: